LibertyGlobal-CoderDojo/coderdojo-minecraft-server/README.md

 - Go to the `Players` section
 - Click `Create Player`
-- Set the `Name` to the players Minecraft login name
+- Set the `Name` to the player's Minecraft login name
 - Set the `Role` to `Guest`

 ## Uploading scripts